 A granuloma is a chronic inflammatory pattern characterised by the localised aggregation of histiocytes with or without other inflammatory cells (eg plasma cells, eosinophils, neutrophils), with or without necrosis, with or without vasculitis, with or without calcification, with or without foreign bodies.
 May be due to infection or chronic inflammatory disease or reactions to foreign material.

-Grenz zone is an apparent area of uninvolved zone of papillary dermis which separates the epidermis from an inflammatory or tumour cell infiltrate of the dermis.
+Grenz zone is an apparent area of uninvolved papillary dermis which separates the epidermis from an inflammatory or tumour cell infiltrate of the dermis.

 Haemosiderin deposition is the process by which iron released from degraded extravasated red blood cells are deposited in the dermis on the skin leaving dark brown or rusty-orange marks.
 Commonly seen on lower legs following any inflammatory process eg capillaritis, venous stasis eczema.

-Horn cyst is a keratin-filled space within a island of epithelium.
+Horn cyst is a keratin-filled space within an island of the epithelium.
 Seen commonly in seborrhoeic keratoses and some melanocytic naevi.

 Hyalinisation (or homogenisation) of collagen refers to degeneration of the collagen of the superficial dermis giving a smooth, granular layer.
 Commonly seen in lichen sclerosus.

 Inflammation is the complex coordinated multi-step process by which the body attempts to remove or contain foreign material/organisms from the body and/or repair any injury sustained by tissues.
 The inflammatory process may be acute or chronic in nature, reflecting the time frame over which this takes place.